Bernard Cribbins: Doctor Who and Wombles star dies aged 93

 - Published

-Doctor Who and Wombles actor Bernard Cribbins has died aged 93, his family has confirmed.
+Doctor Who and Wombles actor Bernard Cribbins has died aged 93, his agent has confirmed.

 During a career that spanned seven decades, Cribbins narrated the 1970s children's programme The Wombles.

-He also played Dr Who's companion Tom Campbell in the 1966 film Daleks' Invasion Earth 2150, returning 41 years later in the revived series.
+He also played the Doctor's companion Tom Campbell in the 1966 film Daleks' Invasion Earth 2150 A.D. returning 41 years later in the revived TV series.

-Cribbins returned to the revived show a as Wilfred Mott, the grandad of Catherine Tate's character Donna.
+Cribbins returned to the show a as Wilfred Mott, the grandad of Catherine Tate's character Donna.

-The actor was known by generations of children - he also played the station master Albert Perks in 1970 film The Railway Children.
+The actor was known by generations of children - he also played the station porter Albert Perks in 1970 film The Railway Children.

 Former Doctor Who showrunner Russel T Davies led the tributes, posting a picture of him on set, while saying: "I'm so lucky to have known him.
 Thanks for everything, my old soldier.
 A legend has left the world."

-A statement from his agent said his career featured "such diverse work", including the Carry On series, hit 60s song Right Said Fred and as a notorious guest on Fawlty Towers.
+A statement from Cribbins' agent said his career featured "such diverse work", including the Carry On series, hit 60s song Right Said Fred and as a notorious guest on Fawlty Towers.

 "He worked well into his 90s, recently appearing in Doctor Who and the CBeebies series Old Jack's Boat," they added.